|Nutritional Guidelines (per serving)|

 - 6 to 8 medium potatoes (peeled and cubed)

 - 3 cups water (low-sodium chicken broth or clam juice)

 - 2 1/2 teaspoons salt (or to taste)

 - 1/4 teaspoon pepper

-- 4 cups half and half cream (or milk, divided)
+- 4 cups half and half cream (or whole milk, divided)

 - 4 tablespoons cornstarch

-In a skillet, fry the diced salt pork or bacon and onion until golden brown and then drain.
-Alternately, if you have a crock pot that has a sauté feature, fry the bacon right in the crockpot, then drain some of the fat.
+In a skillet, fry the ham or diced bacon and onion until golden brown.
+Drain and set aside.
+Alternately, if you have a crockpot that has a sauté feature, fry the bacon right in the crockpot, then drain some of the fat.

-Add the potatoes and the water, low-sodium chicken broth, or clam juice.
-Add 2 teaspoons of salt (1 teaspoon if you used broth) and the freshly ground black pepper.
+Add the cubed potatoes and the water, low-sodium chicken broth, or clam juice.
+Add 1 teaspoon of salt and the freshly ground black pepper.

-Cover and cook on HIGH for 3 to 4 hours or until vegetables are tender.
+Cover and cook on HIGH for 3 to 4 hours or until the vegetables are tender.

-Add the cornstarch mixture and the remaining milk or half-and-half to the slow cooker and stir to blend.
-At this point, taste and adjust the seasonings, adding more salt, as needed.
+Add the cornstarch mixture and the remaining 3 cups of milk or half-and-half to the slow cooker and stir to blend.
+Taste and adjust the seasonings, adding more salt, if needed.
+Let the dairy mixture heat up.

-- Add 1/2 cup of chopped celery to the skillet along with the onions.
+- For extra crunch and texture add 1/2 cup of chopped celery to the skillet along with the onions.

 - Add a teaspoon of chopped fresh garlic when the onions and bacon are browned and cook for about 1 more minute.

 - For a richer chowder, use only half-and-half instead of milk.

-- Fry a few extra strips of bacon.
-Crumble the extra cooked bacon and refrigerate it to use as a garnish for the finished chowder.
+- Fry a few extra strips of bacon, refrigerate while the chowder cooks, and crumble them when cold so you can use them as a garnish to top the finished chowder.

-- Instead of chopped fresh parsley, use sliced green onion tops, shredded mild cheese, or chopped chives to garnish each serving.
+- Use sliced green onion tops, shredded mild cheese, or chopped chives to garnish each serving.